 Financial aid holds will be listed on the Hold section of your My Sac State Student Center account.
 Some aid programs require additional steps be taken before a disbursement is authorized.
 Read your hold message for additional information and action if necessary.

 Financial Aid Holds do not prevent you from registering.

-Disbursements occur once a week throughout the term, unless there is a holiday.
-Disbursements begin no earlier than 10 days prior to the first day of instruction for each term and will first be applied to outstanding university charges.
+Disbursements occur once a week throughout the term unless there is a holiday.
+Disbursements begin no earlier than 10 days prior to the first day of instruction for each term, and will first be applied to outstanding university charges.
 If funds remain, they will be refunded to you for other educational expenses.

 Disbursement vs. Refund

 Disbursement is the process by which the Financial Aid Office authorizes payment of aid.
-Disbursement of aid, generally occurs every Wednesday.
+Disbursement of aid generally occurs every Wednesday.
 Not all aid programs may be available for full disbursement at one time, and as a result, you may receive multiple disbursements of aid.
 After the Financial Aid Office disburses your aid, Student Financial Services Center then begins the application of your aid to any debt and if applicable, refund process.

 Refund is the process of any remaining funds after Student Financial Services Center (SFSC) has applied your disbursed aid to your university debt.
-If you have remaining financial funds after the debt has been satisfied for the term, SFSC process the remaining funds as a refund.
+If you have remaining financial funds after the debt has been satisfied for the term, SFSC will process the remaining funds as a refund.
 You are encouraged to sign-up for e-Refund which is the process to deposit your refund directly in your own bank account.
 It is the fastest method of receiving funds.
 Simply enroll by going to your My Sac State Student Center and selecting Account Inquiry.

 Parent PLUS Loan funds cannot be disbursed/refunded through the e-Refund process.
 Parents will be mailed a refund check after all university debts have been paid for the term